rwilliamsIII/note-taker-app/README.md

 * <a href="#contact">Contact</a>

 ## <h2 id="installation">Installation</h2>
-Clone the repo on to your local machine and run an "npm install" in the terminal to download necessary modules.
-Once the install is complete, open up the terminal and type "node app.js" to begin the team creation.
-You will be prompted with a choice between adding an employee and finishing the team, select add employee to begin inputting team member info.
-Once you have added all of your team members select "Finish Team" to get the team info to write to the "team.html" page.
+Users can use the application by going to:  https://fathomless-beyond-25345.herokuapp.com/ or by cloning the repo and running it on a local machine.
+To run the application locally: Clone the repo from GitHUB, once cloned open up the terminal and type in "node server.js" to start the server, after the server is running type "localhost:5000" in to the browser of your choice to pull up the application.

 ## <h2 id="example">Application Example</h2>
 <img src="assets/application-example.gif">